 Famed for its year-round sunshine and a culture that embraces both the old and the new, it's not difficult to see why Nice has such universal appeal.
 Its vast, sweeping landscape will appeal to couples, families and those with a spirit for adventure.
-Take in a sunset on the Promenade des Anglais before sampling the rich variety of local cuisine and taking in the vibrant and eclectic nightlife this corner of France is famous for.
+Pre-book your France car hire with Holiday Extras and we can save you up to 35% on deals for rental cars from Nice airport.

 3 steps to cheap car hire

 - Search - fill out your details above and click search to compare